TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 .. c:function:: Py_UCS4 PyUnicode_READ_CHAR(PyObject *o, Py_ssize_t index)

-   Read a character from a Unicode object *o*, which must be in the "canonical" representation.
+   Read a character kutoka a Unicode object *o*, which must be in the "canonical" representation.
 This is less efficient than :c:func:`PyUnicode_READ` if you do multiple consecutive reads.